 While on this topic I also feel compelled to point out that Temporary Activations are in essence “electronic demo” copies of software, and as such they don't come with any paid services like Tech Support.

 That said, if you ever have problems activating Temporary Activations (or any Rockwell software) keep in mind their Activation Support group is available to help as they do not require a support contact to assist you in activating a Rockwell product.

-I also should mention that Rockwell didn’t implement this “demo” software program so customers could avoid buying software to instead just requesting new Temporary Activations each month.
+I also should mention that Rockwell didn't implement this “demo” software program so customers could avoid buying software and instead request new Temporary Activations each month.

-Truly, I’m not being cynical here.
-Over the years I’ve witnessed dozen of people attempt just that.
+I'm not being cynical here… over the years I've witnessed dozens of people attempt just that.

-To insure the program didn’t degrade to that level, it has always had a “one activation” per product per customer clause, which means you likely don’t want to request your Rockwell Temporary Activation before you can actually use it.
+To insure the program didn't degrade to that level, it has a “one activation per product per customer” clause.

 Update: In recent years Rockwell extended direct access to “temporary activation requests” to certain “Partner Level” OEM's and Integrators to allow them to request their own temporary activations to use on the road to make modifications and perform client demonstrations.